GEP-1897: BackendTLSPolicy - Explicit Backend TLS Connection Configuration¶

 NGINX implementation through CRDs (Comparable to Route or Policy of Gateway API) supports both TLS and mTLS¶

 - In the Upstream section of a VirtualServer or VirtualServerRoute (equivalent to HTTPRoute) there is a simple toggle to enable TLS.
-This does not validate the certificate of the backend and implictly trusts the backend in order to form the SSL tunnel.
+This does not validate the certificate of the backend and implicitly trusts the backend in order to form the SSL tunnel.
 This is not about validating the certificate but obfuscating the traffic with TLS/SSL.

 - A Policy attachment can be provided when certification validation is required that is called egressMTLS (egress from the proxy to the upstream).
 This can be tuned to perform various certificate validation tests.
-It was created as a Policy becuase it implies some type of AuthN/AuthZ due to the additional checks.
+It was created as a Policy because it implies some type of AuthN/AuthZ due to the additional checks.
 This was also compatible with Open Service Mesh and NGINX Service Mesh and removed the need for a sidecar at the ingress controller.

 - A corresponding 'IngressMTLS' policy also exists for mTLS verification of client connections to the proxy.
 The Policy object is used for anything that implies AuthN/AuthZ.

-Ref: Upstream.TLS Ref: EgressMTLS Ref: IngressMTLS
+Ref: Upstream.TLS

 out of Provisional